 sciatica

-Pain caused by irritation of the sciatic nerve, typically felt running from the lower back through the buttock and down the back of the leg.
+Sciatica (noun) means Pain caused by irritation of the sciatic nerve, typically felt running from the lower back through the buttock and down the back of the leg.
+Example: “His sciatica flared up after sitting at his desk all day.”

-How to Use Sciatica
+How to use sciatica

 Learner’s notesIn plain EnglishA type of nerve pain that runs from the lower back down through the leg, caused by pressure on the sciatic nerve.

-Word Forms
+Word forms

 sciaticas plural

-Fill the Gap
+Fill the gap

 Can you complete this real example?